Western Wheatgrass (Pascopyrum smithii)

 Typically blooms from May to June.

-It can be confused with Thickspike Wheatgrass (Elymus lanceolatus ssp. lanceolatus), Intermediate Wheatgrass (Thinopyrum intermedium), and Slender Wheatgrass (Elymus trachycaulus).
-The distinguishing characteristics of P. smithii are the bluish-green tinge of the leaves and the shorter stature compared to most of these other species.
+It can be confused with Thickspike (Northern) Wheatgrass (Elymus lanceolatus ssp. lanceolatus), Intermediate Wheatgrass (Thinopyrum intermedium), and Slender Wheatgrass (Elymus trachycaulus ssp. trachycaulus).
+The distinguishing characteristics of P. smithii are the bluish-green tinge of the leaves, the stiff, erect nature of the leaves at a 45-degree angle from the culm, and its shorter stature compared to these other species.

 Value to Livestock & Wildlife

 The forage value of P. smithii is fair to good for all classes of livestock and fair to pronghorn, deer, and other wildlife.
-Protein content averages 18% in the spring and decreases significantly to 3 to 4% by mid to late fall when plants have reached full maturity.
-However, the digestible carbohydrates have been shown to increase 40 to 50% during this period, proving their ability to cure well on the stem and make for good fall and winter forage.
-It is valued as good native hay, and can also be utilized as a stockpiled grazing resource for livestock (as well as historically bison, similarly to Festuca hallii) during the winter months.
+Crude protein content averages 18% in the spring and decreases significantly to 3 to 4% by mid to late fall when plants have reached full maturity.
+However, the digestible carbohydrates have increased by 40 to 50% during this period, proving their ability to cure well on the stem and make for good fall and winter forage.
+It is valued as good native hay and can also be utilized as a stockpiled grazing resource for livestock (and historically bison, similar to Festuca hallii) during winter.

-This species is regarded as a “decreaser” in very dry regions due to its sensitivity to lack of moisture.
-However, growing in areas that receive better moisture is considered an “increaser” where it can withstand greater grazing pressure and even compete with other plants for water, space, and nutrients.
+This species is regarded as a “decreaser” in arid regions due to its sensitivity to lack of moisture.
+However, in areas that receive better moisture, it is considered an “increaser” because it can withstand more grazing pressure and maintain a healthy population stand where it can be competitive with other grass species for space, nutrients, and moisture.
+In some areas it will become part of a climax plant community.

 Suitability/Use for Reclamation

-Unfortunately, its seeds are regarded to have poor germination, so the best-recommended way to propagate P. smithii is by daughter tillers from rhizomes.
+Unfortunately, its seeds have poor germination, so the best-recommended way to propagate P. smithii is by daughter tillers from rhizomes.